2025 Bijapur Naxal attack: Reactions

 Chhattisgarh Chief Minister Vishnu Deo Sai expressed his condolences to the families of the deceased and condemned the attack as a cowardly act stemming from frustration among Naxals due to ongoing counter-insurgency operations.

 India's Home Minister Amit Shah vowed to eliminate Naxalism from the country by March 2026 and asserted that the sacrifice of those killed by extremists in Chhattisgarh would not be in vain.
 Shah expressed his deep sorrow in a post on X in Hindi, stating, 'I am deeply saddened by the news of the loss of DRG soldiers in the IED blast in Bijapur (Chhattisgarh).
 I express my deepest condolences to the families of the brave soldiers.
 It is impossible to express this grief in words, but I assure the sacrifice of our soldiers will not go in vain.
 We will end Naxalism from India by March 2026.'

 The President of India, Droupadi Murmu, condemned the attack, stating, 'The Maoist attack on security forces in Bijapur, Chhattisgarh is condemnable.
 I express my heartfelt condolences to the bereaved families of the brave soldiers who made the ultimate sacrifice for the security of the nation.
 Our country is committed to completely eradicating Maoists.'

 The Speaker of the Chhattisgarh Legislative Assembly and former Chief Minister Raman Singh condemned the attack, stating, 'Whenever big operations are carried out against them, these Naxalites resort to cowardly attacks.
 I express my condolences to the families of the jawans who lost their lives in this attack.
 The significant steps being taken by the Chhattisgarh government and the central government will further strengthen these efforts.'

 Other leaders who paid their condolences include Chhattisgarh Deputy Chief Minister Arun Sao, Chhattisgarh Governor Ramen Deka, Leader of Opposition in Lok Sabha Rahul Gandhi, Lok Sabha MP Priyanka Gandhi, and Congress President Mallikarjun Kharge.

+Aftermath

+In December 2025, Maoist Central Committee member Ganesh Uike, who carried a bounty of over ₹1 crore, was killed in a joint security operation by Odisha Police's Special Operation Group along with CRPF and BSF in Kandhamal district.